Pakisan/pakisan/README.md

 - Launched **"Crowdfunding School"** and **auctions of rewards** for [Planeta.ru](https://planeta.ru), the leading social crowdfunding platform.
 - Designed and shipped developer tools and libraries supporting AsyncAPI specification for Java, with a focus on adoption in real-world microservice systems.
 - Consistent contributor to open-source projects in API tooling, DevEx, and backend services
+- I'm a TSC member of the [AsyncAPI Initiative](https://www.asyncapi.com)
 ---

 🛠️ **Technical Skills:**